teriyakiaud/SI-and-MGAM-Evolution/index.md

+## Examining Evolution of Starch Metabolism in Primates
+### *Audrey Tjahjadi*

+###Overview

+This is the project site for my final project for Intro to Bioinformatics.
+This project will examine the evolutionary history of two starch-metabolizing enzymes, maltase-glucoamylase and sucrase-isomaltase, in the primate clade.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/teriyakiaud/SI-and-MGAM-Evolution/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.